dmwit/pulp/README.md

 I personally don't really intend to fix this, so don't bother sending me a log file if that's your only complaint.
 If you look in the log file yourself, you'll see why: what happened was LaTeX started printing a file name, interrupted itself to print some statistics, then continued printing the file name.
 I'm generally high on the "tolerating brain damage" scale, but even that is too much for me.
 I'm not going to try to detect that kind of thing and deal with it.

-Also I haven't worked very hard on interface yet, so if your command line doesn't make sense you'll get a pretty unhelpful message, and if your configuration syntax isn't quite right the whole configuration will be silently ignored.
+Also I haven't worked very hard on interface yet, so if your command line doesn't make sense you'll get a pretty unhelpful message, and if your configuration syntax isn't quite right the whole run will be aborted with a different unhelpful error message.
 UX patches very welcome.

 # Hacking